riklopfer/configurations/README.md

 # rig

 This repo contains `install.sh` which installs software under different Linux distributions.
 It also contians a separate `configure.sh` wihch creates symbolic links in your `$HOME` directory which point to the configuration files in the repository.
-This way you can track changes to your configurations and also publish useful information for others to find. :)
+This way you can track changes to your configurations and also publish useful information for others to find.
+Additionally, you don't have to worry as much when moving to a new machine because you can just reclone and rerun the set up scripts.

-A lot of the time, one will only want / need to run the configure script since much of the software is already installed.

 # Clone